PostHog/meta/requests-for-comments/2024-01-23-project-environments.md

 ## Proposed solution: Environments

-We can make environments a first-class entity in PostHog – each project would be subdivided into one or more environments.
-The *data* would be isolated between projects, but the *taxonomy* and *analysis setup* would be shared (see "Summarizing needs" for what should be isolated and what should be shared exactly).
+From a user perspective that is what we will call them as it is clear and understandable.
+From an implementation perspective we would extend the `Team|Project` concept to allow any Project to have a parent Project indicating that it's meta configuration should happen there (dashboards, insights etc.).

 To support the most common workflow of drafting dashboards/etc. in dev/staging and then "promoting" to production, entities such as dashboards would be environment-specific by default, but could be rolled out to the whole project with two clicks.
 When rolled out, the entity's dependencies would be made project-wide as well (e.g. for a cohort, all actions and other cohorts used in the definition would be instantly made project-wide as well).
 We'd introduce checks to make sure you can't make an entity environment-specific if it's currently being used project-wide.
 Sharing in this way would involve no copying though, so there would be no effort needed to sync things.

-To support large customers with access control needs, we'd need to add environment-specific project membership to the existing project access control system.
+To support large customers with access control needs, we'd need to update existing project access control system to indicate which projects are actually "environments" (i.e. sub projects).

 To support the common feature flags workflow of rollout conditions being different between dev and production, we'd make flag rollout groups always environment-specific.

-To ensure straightforward yet complete separation of data at the ingestion level (incl. persons), *as well as* steady querying performance, each environment would have its own `team_id`.
-Due to this requirement, environments would have to be predefined by users and not created at ingestion time, thus each environment would also have its own SDK key (aka "project API key" currently).
-That seems like a safe choice in terms of the UX.
+To ensure straightforward yet complete separation of data at the ingestion level (incl. persons), *as well as* steady querying performance we would continue as normal with projects.
+As environments are simply projects under-the-hood, there would be no changes needed to ingestion in general.

 By default, a project would only have one environment implicitly named "Production".
 A "New environment" button would allow adding a new one, with the environments feature explained in the modal.
 The current environment would then be selectable from the project selector, roughly looking like this (courtesy of Cory):